Rockies vs. Brewers Player Props Betting Odds

 Tellez Stats

-- Tellez has recorded at least one hit in five straight games.
-During his last five outings he is hitting .368 with three doubles, a home run, a walk and four RBI.
+- Tellez hopes to build on a six-game hitting streak in this matchup.
+During his last 10 outings he is batting .294 with three doubles, three home runs, three walks and seven RBI.

 Tellez Recent Games